 Ancient artifacts and modern works alike show great deference to Chinese history.
 Art and antiques almost always refer to historical symbols or philosophy.
 To collect Chinese art, one must first understand the references that exist in each piece.

-- Dragons are used to represent ultimate power and high rank.
+- tok essay help Dragons are used to represent ultimate power and high rank.

-- Longevity is often displayed with a circular, abstract butterfly-like pattern.
+- Longevity is often displayed with a circular, abstract go butterfly-like pattern.

-- Peaches are very commonly depicted in Chinese art, and are representative of immortality.
+- law essay marking service Peaches are very commonly depicted in Chinese art, and are representative of immortality.

-- Lotus flowers often reference the Buddhist tradition, in which they are symbols of purity.
+- go site Lotus flowers often reference the Buddhist tradition, in which they are symbols of purity.

-- Peonies are regarded as symbols of wealth and virtue.
+- go to site Peonies are regarded as symbols of wealth and virtue.

 - Fish are symbols of wealth as the Chinese word is a homonym for the word for “abundance.”

-- Lions or Foo Dogs make appearances in Chinese art as guardians of the household.
+- research paper on future of web services Lions or Foo Dogs make appearances in Chinese art as guardians of the household.

-- The Phoenix, which is believed to never harm living creatures and only appears during times of peace, is the symbol of benevolence and of a perfect marriage between emperor and empress when paired with the dragon.
+- The go to link Phoenix, which is believed to never harm living creatures and only appears during times of peace, is the symbol of benevolence and of a perfect marriage between emperor and empress when paired with the dragon.

 Chinese philosophy, characterized by the importance of individual good deeds to achieve greatness, is often described in calligraphy, painting, and illustration.
 Confucianism heavily focuses on the individual’s familial duty.
 This philosophy has been passed on to modern times, so depictions of family are particularly common in Chinese art.
 The reverence towards teachers and learning also led to many depictions of Confucius in Chinese paintings.